newsboat/newsboat/doc/docker.md

     # In the root of Newsboat's repository
     $ docker build \
-        --tag=newsboat-build-tools \
+        --tag=Newsboat-build-tools \
         --file=docker/ubuntu_22.04-build-tools.dockerfile \
         docker

-This will use the description from "docker/ubuntu_22.04-build-tools.dockerfile" to build an image named "newsboat-build-tools".
+This will use the description from "docker/ubuntu_22.04-build-tools.dockerfile" to build an image named "Newsboat-build-tools".
 That image contains all the compilers and libraries that one needs to build Newsboat from source.

 You can now create a container from that image, and run commands inside it.
 But